Are disturbances of sleep and wakefulness common in Parkinson’s disease?

 The first step when you are faced with excessive day time sleepiness is to find out if you are sleeping well at night.
 If you think you may have RBD, or OFF-dystonia or RBD, talk to your neurologist about these problems because they are easily treatable.

 In some patients, it may be necessary to discontinue or decrease the dose of Dopamine agonists.

 Occasionally we may face a hard situation where decreasing the dose causes unacceptable OFF symptoms & increasing the dose causes unacceptable drowsiness.
-DBS bails us out in this situation – medication doses on average are halved after the most commonly performed DBS surgery (STN-DBS) while DBS itself takes over the work of relieving Parkinson’s symptoms.
+DBS bails us out in this situation – medication doses can be reduced by half (on average) after the most commonly performed DBS surgery (STN-DBS).
+At the same time, DBS itself takes over the work of relieving Parkinson’s symptoms.

 Depression itself is very common in Parkinson’s disease.
-The treatment of depression is described in detail in another article.
+I have described depression, and it’s treatment in another article here.